What is Flipgrid?

 - Feedback – This isn’t exactly new, but it is now free while paid accounts get the added benefit of custom rubrics.

 - Sharing – Share grids, topics, and/or responses easily with other classes or students.
-You can even set up private sharing to parents that limit their access only to their child.
+You can even set up private sharing with parents that limit their access only to their child.

 Moderation – If your students aren’t ready for an open environment, require videos to be approved before they post.
 This can now be different for every topic.